 - If using a hybrid deployment (mixing flash and HDD drives), the cache in Storage Spaces Direct will help accelerate reads, reducing the effect of data fragmentation characteristic of virtualised workloads.
 Otherwise, if using an all-flash deployment, reads will also occur in the performance tier.

-Storage Spaces Direct Storage Configurations
+SSD Storage Configurations

 - Accelerated VM operations – ReFS introduces new functionality specifically targeted to improve the performance of virtualized workloads: